 Tip #1: Use short sidebar forms to get readers into your system.

-HubSpot has one initial goal: to get people into their system.
+HubSpot has one initial goal: to get people into their online sales funnel.
 They worry about collecting information later.

 The first step is just getting people involved, and that means keeping forms as short as possible — just an email address will do.